JAEOStudios/SFA-STEM-Circuit-Challenge-2/README.md

  - 'X's designate a purple hazard that will damage the robot when they touch it
  - 'B's designate a battery that should ideally be placed within a wall, wires will need to be in the spot above and below the battery to carry connections to doors
  - 'W's designate a wire with a wall behind it
   - Be careful not to put wires that run alongside each other too close, or the game won't know which wires go with which path, and will likely lead to unexpected results!
-Be sure to leave gaps between seperate wire paths.
+Be sure to leave gaps between separate wire paths.
  - 'w's designate a wire without a wall behind it so that the player can walk through it
- - 'D's desginate a door which must have two wires coming into it to carry a possible connection to open the door
+ - 'D's designate a door which must have two wires coming into it to carry a possible connection to open the door
  - '(', '\[', '{', and '<' all designate chips that the robot can push around to complete circuits made of wires
  - ')', '\]', '}', and '>' all designate spots that the chips must go into to complete circuits, these should have two wires touching them to carry a connection
  - 'E's designate a portal that lets the robot exit the level and go to the next one